vbudi000/cloudpak8s/_content/integration/roks.md

 6. Log into your IBM Cloud Account.
 From the Dashboard on the Search Bar, enter in `Cloud Pak for Integration`.
 It will take you to the section where you can create your own cluster.

-7. Follow these steps here to deploy Red Hat Open Shift and the Common Services -- https://cloud.ibm.com/docs/cloud-pak-integration?topic=cloud-pak-integration-getting-started
+7. Follow these steps to deploy Red Hat Open Shift and the Common Services -- [here](https://cloud.ibm.com/docs/cloud-pak-integration?topic=cloud-pak-integration-getting-started)
 8. After you complete the installation process it will create some default namespaces as well as apply some general security required to install the cloud pak.
 It will also automatically create a `Pull Secret` for you that you can use to deploy capabilities.
 This secret is called `ibm-entitlement-key` and will be referenced multiple times

 ## Deploy Capabilities